DennisFaucher/pizero-epaper-greetings/README.md

 sudo usermod -a -G www-data [your_linux_username]

-Copy my greetings.py to your rPi in the directory /home/pi/e-Paper/Pi/python/examples
+### Copy my greetings.py to your rPi in the directory /home/pi/e-Paper/Pi/python/examples

-Edit